submariner-io/submariner-website/src/content/quickstart/kind/_index.md

 [KIND](https://github.com/kubernetes-sigs/kind) is a tool to run local Kubernetes clusters inside Docker container nodes.

-Submariner provides scripts that deploy 3 Kubernetes clusters locally, 1 broker and 2 data clusters with Submariner dataplane components deployed on both the data clusters.
+Submariner provides scripts that deploy 3 Kubernetes clusters locally, 1 broker and 2 data clusters with the Submariner dataplane components deployed on all the clusters.

 To deploy the setup, clone [submariner repo](https://github.com/submariner-io/submariner) and run